berehovskyi/apex-stream/docs/Functional-Abstract-Classes/Function.md

 ### Static Methods
 ##### `public static Function compose(List<IFunction> functions)`

-Returns a composed `Function` that sequentially executes the operations in the same order as the order of the consumers input list.
+Returns a composed `Function` that sequentially executes the operations in the same order as the order of the functions input list.

 ###### Parameters